IorioD/MTD-manager-console/Application_setup.md

 	```sh
 	sudo update-alternatives --config java
 	```
-	to select the java 17 version
+	to select the Java 17 version

-6. Afterwards, execute the following commands in the main folder:
+6. Afterward, execute the following commands in the main folder:
 	```sh
 	sudo chmod +x build-and-run.sh
 	```